The Neato integration allows you to control your Neato Botvac Connected Robots.

 - Sensor - allows you to view the battery level.

 - Switch - allows you to enable or disable the schedule.

-You will have to enter a name, a description and your redirect URL.
+You will have to enter a name, a description, and the redirect URI:

 Please note that your instance must be accessible via HTTPS.
 However, your instance does not need to be exposed to the Internet.